martinaxure/axure-sample/README.md

 ### Question 2

 If you copy an image to your clipboard and type `Ctrl-V/⌘V` to paste, that image will appear on the canvas.
 Implement an event handler on `clipboardHandler.ts` so when you press the "delete" key, the pasted image is removed from the canvas.
-Use the capabilities of `DiagramExtension` (which `selectionHandler` implements) to set up the event handler.
+Use the capabilities of `DiagramExtension` (which `clipboardHandler` implements) to set up the event handler.